Differentially Private Topological Data Analysis: Preliminaries

 satisfies $\epsilon$-DP. \end{proposition}

+The exponential mechanism can be easily applied to a wide variety of problems having utility functions.
+One of the simplest examples is a count statistic.
+Let us define the count statistic $\mathrm{count}(D)$ of a data set $D$ to be the number of data points in $D$ having a certain property, and define a utility function $u_D(y) := -|y - \text{count}(D)|$, which has sensitivity 1.
+This utility puts higher values when $y$ is close to $\text{count}(D)$.
+Many machine learning and statistical inference problems can be privately handled using the exponential mechanism when it is possible to define appropriate utility functions such as empirical risk or likelihood functions \citep{huan;etal;12,awan2019benefits,cumm;etal;19,lu;etal;22}.

-\begin{proposition}[Utility of the exponential mechanism: \citealp{Dwork2014}] Let $\mathrm{OPT}_{D}=max_{y\in \mathcal{Y}}~u_D(y)$ be the optimal value that can be achieved by utility function over all outputs, given database $D$.
+\begin{proposition}[Utility of the exponential mechanism: \citealp{Dwork2014}] Let $\mathrm{OPT}_{D}=\max_{y\in \mathcal{Y}}~u_D(y)$ be the optimal value that can be achieved by the utility function over all outputs, given database $D$.
 Let $Y$ be a random variable with the density given in (\ref{exp: density}).
-Then the following holds
+Then,

 for every $t \geq 0$.
 Consequently,

 \end{proposition}